2. Collection and Use of Personal Data

 21. Who we disclose your personal data to

-We may disclose your personal data to any of the following (in any country within the EEA, or outside the EEA where appropriate safeguards are in place), to the extent necessary to fulfil the purpose for which your data was collected:
+We may disclose your personal data to any of the following (in any country within the EEA, or outside the EEA where appropriate safeguards are in place), to the extent necessary to fulfil the purpose for which your data was collected, or for any permitted, further compatible purpose:

 - Our staff;